-In keeping with the summer season, Le Cordon Bleu London and Great British Chefs held a BBQ-themed demonstration and workshop lead by Master Chef Colin Westal and Chef Alfred Prasad.
+In keeping with the summer season, Le Cordon Bleu London and Great British Chefs held a BBQ-themed demonstration and workshop lead by Le Cordon Bleu's Master Chef Colin Westal and Chef Alfred Prasad.

 The guests experienced first-hand the unique qualities of cooking with a tandoor, which is a traditional South-Asian oven used for a variety of Indian dishes, and the difficulties that are faced to achieve perfection.
 Retaining moisture is the challenge with this cooking method but the chefs demonstrated that this can easily be overcome by using a thick marinade on the meat or fish, ensuring that it comes out as succulent as possible.

 Le Cordon Bleu's Master Chef Colin, who teaches our cuisine courses and Chef Alfred, the youngest Indian chef to receive a Michelin star, were always on hand to help the audience prepare and execute the recipe: Tandoor Grilled Monkfish, Pomegranate Kachumber, Samphire Tempkora and Sea Water Foam.